-As a recent graduate from Colorado State University-Global Campus, I thought I would share how I navigated my educational journey as a transfer student from community college to CSU-Global.
-Choosing the right college is an important decision; and for myself and my needs, CSU-Global was the right choice.
+As a CSU Global alumni, I wanted to share how I navigated my educational journey as a transfer student from community college.
+Choosing the right college is an important decision; for me, CSU Global was the right choice.

 By the time I began my pursuit of college education, I had been out of high school for almost 20 years.
-Because of this large time gap in formal education, I knew I needed to begin by building my foundation with general courses, primarily in math and science.
+With this large gap in formal education, I knew I needed to build my foundation with general courses, primarily in math and science.
 I decided to begin my college experience by enrolling part-time in classes offered by local community colleges.

-I started by choosing a class that I felt more comfortable with, such as history or English, as well as one that I knew I would be more challenging for me, such as math or science.
+I started with a class that I felt more comfortable with, such as history or English, as well as one that I knew I would be more challenging, such as math or science.
 This combination of pairing easier classes with more difficult ones was a successful trend I would continue to follow throughout every semester in my college journey.

-- Flexibility: CSU-Global provides the flexibility to log in to classes at any time, from a location of my choice; whether it was at night, on the weekend, in my living room, or at a coffee shop.
+- Flexibility: CSU Global provides the flexibility to log in to classes at any time, from a location of my choice; whether it was at night, on the weekend, anywhere I had internet access.
 I was no longer confined to a certain physical location or time.

-- Scheduling: CSU-Global offers a trimester schedule of classes, with classes being held over the course of two months.
-Traditional semesters hold classes over a four-month period.
-What this meant for me was that I could double the number of classes I would take during a traditional semester.
-This brought me toward my ambition to to complete me degree program more quickly than I could have achieved by attending a physical university with traditional semesters.
+- Scheduling: CSU Global offers eight-week classes, meaning I could double the number of classes I would take during a traditional semester.
+This brought me toward my ambition to complete my degree more quickly than if I would have attended a traditional university with 16-week semesters.

-The advisors at the community college I attended as well as the enrollment counselors at CSU-Global were very helpful in helping me figure out which core classes I should take according to my career and educational goals.
-By identifying the core classes that were fundamental to my learning and taking them first at my community college, my community college advisors helped start me on the path toward my degree.
+The advisors at the community college I attended, as well as the enrollment counselors at CSU Global were very helpful in helping me figure out which core classes I should take based on my career and educational goals.

-After speaking with my enrollment counselor at CSU-Global, they recommended that I complete 60 credits of classes at the community college level before transferring to CSU-Global.
-As I approached the completion of 60 credits at my community college, I began working more closely with my enrollment counselor to ensure I was on the right track to successfully transfer and continue my college journey with CSU-Global.
+After speaking with my CSU Global enrollment counselor, they recommended that I complete 60 credits at the community college level before transferring to CSU Global.
+As I approached the completion of 60 credits at my community college, I began working more closely with my enrollment counselor to ensure I was on the right track to successfully transfer and continue my college journey with CSU Global.

-CSU-Global worked with me to ensure that the community college classes were appropriate and transferrable, taking much of my worries and concerns out of the equation.
-This allowed me to focus on what mattered, which was obtaining a degree – a mission that I have accomplished by starting at a community college and completing at CSU-Global.
+My CSU Global enrollment counselors were incredibly personable, friendly, and dependable.
+They worked with me to ensure that the community college classes were appropriate and transferrable, taking much of my worries and concerns out of the equation.
+This allowed me to focus on what mattered, which was obtaining a degree – a mission that I have now accomplished.

 Completing This Stage of My Educational Journey

-I recently completed my lifelong goal of earning my degree in Organizational Leadership, with two specializations in Public and Nonprofit Management and Small Business and Entrepreneurship.
+I completed my lifelong goal of earning my bachelor’s degree in Organizational Leadership, with two specializations in Public and Nonprofit Management, as well as Small Business and Entrepreneurship.
 As a student, I frequently reminded myself that one’s educational journey is not a sprint, but a marathon.
-I can attest that the long journey and sacrifice that a college education requires is well worth it, and I have benefited tremendously from this journey personally as well as professionally.
+The long journey and sacrifice that a college education requires is well worth it, and I have benefited tremendously from this journey, both personally and professionally.

-Mark is a recent CSU-Global graduate with a Organizational Leadership degree, including specializations in Public and Nonprofit Management as well as Small Business and Entrepreneurship.
-Mark currently works in municipal government performing audit and compliance work with a focus on projects related to economic development and small business growth.
-His favorite hobby is climbing ’14ers’ (mountains over 14,000 ft in Colorado – 58 of them), all of which he has recently completed after working on them for 10 years!
+Mark Milburn is CSU Global B.S. in Organizational Leadership alumnus, with specializations in Public and Nonprofit Management, and Small Business and Entrepreneurship.
+His favorite hobby is climbing Colorado’s 58 fourteeners (mountains over 14,000 feet elevation), all of which he has completed after working on them for 10 years!
 He also enjoys rock climbing, ice climbing, hiking, cycling, music, movies, arts, travel, interesting foods, and good conversations.